-- Limited exams. - They cannot be part of any other oral exam, and must be performed by a licensed dentist or dental hygienist.
+- Limited or problem-focused oral exams evaluate a specific dental problem, or oral health complaint, dental emergency, or referral for other treatment. - They cannot be part of any other oral exam and must be performed by a licensed Dentist or dental hygienist.